 About

 What does it mean to embrace an art practice centered on always “becoming” ?
-For me this means recognizing that – in this – art is like the world around us: always in flux.
+For me this means recognizing that art, like our lives and the world around us is always in flux.
 Of transformation; of evolution; an unceasing process of healing from displacement and trauma; of resurrecting a future from the ruins of the past; of reuniting fragmented parts of oneself.
 Personally, as an artist; as a people, and as the earth seeks continually to heal itself.

 In Urdu, the same word is used for ‘yesterday’ and ‘tomorrow’ (کل | kul).
 Time fundamentally differs from the Eurocentric ‘temporal imaginary’ as linear, tautological and empirical.
 In contrast, kul reveals a temporal sensibility that is fluid: future and past coalesce.
 Time is not measured in a linear way but formed in the fluid space between—between people, between human and nonhuman energies—not individual but shared.
 As an immigrant to the US, I too live profoundly in-between.
 Multilinear time acknowledges trauma and the destruction of lands and transforms them into new landscapes.
 My practice is about rebuilding a future from the wreckages of the past, the process entails a radical dissolution—even of my own artwork—to manifest transformation; to manifest connection.
 As an immigrant, community and belonging are not static, but a process of continually engaging.
 Connection with the earth.
 With the energy and rhythms of creation—our place in the cosmos as part of greater consciousness.